What might parents today learn from the story in Exodus 2 of Moses and his mother?

 Consider, for example, the story of Moses as a baby.
 Exodus 2 gives the account of the birth and early years of this great man of God, it is clear that everything he accomplished for God was built on the foundation of a godly mother's faithful love and her willingness to trust her son to the providence of God.

 Moses' greatness in history cannot be doubted.
 He is the prominent character of the Pentateuch (the first five books of the Bible).
 For 45 years he was the great legislator of the children of Israel.
-But none of that would have been possible had his mother not been willing to dare all for his salvation.
+But none of that would have been possible had Moses' mother not been willing to dare all to try to save his life.

 While we were missionaries in Italy, I had the privilege of hearing David Klassen speak.
 This unassuming Russian preacher spent ten years in communist prisons because of his fervent Christian testimony.
 Finally, the Soviet government exiled this preacher from his own beloved country.

-I still don't have a satisfactory answer for that American father.
+I still don't have a satisfactory answer for that American father trying to make sense of Proverbs 22:6.
 But I am fully convinced that the story of Moses, the Klassens' story, and the stories of countless other families demonstrate that Christian parents can safely place their children in God's care without reservation.
 Moses' mother did not know what God had in mind for her son.
-But her faith prodded her into action to save the little boy.
-Ultimately she had to leave him in the hands of the Lord.
+But her motherly love prodded her into action to save her infant son.
+Ultimately, she had to leave him in the hands of the Lord.

 Neither you nor I know what God has in mind for our kids.
 But we can rest assured that it will be worth whatever we have to dare for their salvation.

-I wrote these devotional thoughts while we were serving as missionaries in Italy.
-They originally appeared in the Standard, a weekly take-hoe piece for adult Sunday school classes published by wat is now The Foundry.
+The author wrote this devotional article while serving as a missionary in Italy.
+It originally appeared in Standard, a weekly Faith Connections take-home curriculum piece for adult Sunday school classes published by The Foundry.